UberPilot/programming-in-java/chapter1/datatypes.md

 ### Data Types

 **Data Types** (sometimes represented as Datatypes or simply Types) are a key part in the state of a Class.
 State is storing data, and data types tell the computer and the JVM how to store that data.
 Java is a **Strongly Typed** language, which means that each type is distinct and requires specific steps before differing types can be operated on, and throwing exceptions if those steps are not followed.
-Java is also **Statically Typed**, which means that the types are linked to the storage of the data, rather than the value that is stored.
+Java is also **Statically Typed**, which means that the types are linked to the storage of the data, rather than the value that is stored, and they cannot be changed.

 ### Primitives